Startup Checklist

 Incorporate Your Startup

 You should strongly consider incorporating your startup as a formal business structure.
-The two main types of formal business structures include LLCs and corporations.
+The two main types of formal business structures include limited liability companies (LLCs) and corporations.

-These legal business structures require you to register your new venture with the state as an independent entity.
+Each legal structure will require you to register your new business with the state as a separate legal entity.
 As a result, your startup will gain liability protection for its owners and certain business tax benefits.

 If you aim to secure outside investments, you should strongly consider the C corporation (C corp) business structure.
-Why?
-Most investors prefer C corps.
-C corps have investor-friendly taxation rules, a simple transfer-of-ownership process, and natural exit strategies.
+Most investors prefer C corps because they have investor-friendly taxation rules, a simple transfer-of-ownership process, and natural exit strategies.
 Many angel investors and venture capitalists won’t invest in unincorporated businesses.

-Recommended: Check out our review of the best LLC and incorporation services!
+Recommended: Check out our guide to the best incorporation services for startups.

 Get an EIN

 You’ll also need to register your business with the Internal Revenue Service (IRS) by obtaining an Employer Identification Number (EIN).
 An EIN is how the IRS identifies a business.
-Many types of business structures require an EIN, and you’ll also need an EIN to open a business bank account or hire employees.
+Many types of business structures require an EIN, and you’ll also need an EIN to open a business bank account, pay taxes, or hire employees.

 Register for Taxes

-Depending on the nature of your product or service and the state in which you live, you may need to collect a sales tax from your customers.
+Depending on the nature of your product or service and the state in which you live, you may need to register for taxes (e.g., sales taxes, franchise taxes, and/or payroll taxes).

-Check with your state’s Department of Revenue (or the equivalent state department) as well as your local tax office to learn the goods and services for which you must collect sales tax in your state.
+Check with your state’s Department of Revenue (or the equivalent state department) as well as your local tax office to learn the goods and services for which you must collect sales tax in your state and obtain a sales tax permit.

 Obtain Licenses and Permits

-In addition to registering your business, you’ll likely need to obtain a number of licenses and permits from your local and state government agencies as well as the federal government.
+In addition to registering your business, you’ll likely need to obtain business licenses and permits from your local and state government agencies as well as the federal government.

 To learn more about the permits and licenses required in your state, check out our How to Get a Business License guide.